CloudContactAI/docs/docs/Learn/webhooks.md

 ## What is a webhook?

-CloudContactAI uses webhooks to push real-time notifications to you about your SMS and email sending.
-All webhooks use HTTPS and deliver a JSON payload that can be used by your application.
+A webhook is a way for CloudContactAI to notify your application in real time when specific events occur.
+Instead of having your app repeatedly check for updates, CloudContactAI sends the data to you automatically as soon as something happens.All webhooks use HTTPS and deliver a JSON payload that can be used by your application.
 You can use webhook feeds to do things like:

 * Receive SMS delivery notifications
 * Receive incoming SMS messages